Meet the LBD Lab

 Research Assistant

-Annabelle is a junior from Birmingham, Alabama.
+Annabelle is a senior from Birmingham, Alabama.
 She is double majoring in Psychology and Cognitive Studies.
 She joined the LBD Lab due to her passion for working with children and helping them learn & thrive!
 On campus, Annabelle is involved in the Alpha Phi Omega national service fraternity, her sorority, and Club Ace, a hip hop dance club.
 In her free time, she enjoys singing, dancing, and gaming.
 After graduating from Tulane, Annabelle hopes to pursue a PhD in developmental psychology and continue doing research.

 Research Assistant